Efemache/Mercenaries-Farm-bot/README.md

 Bot is on a development stage but it already works to do some "Tasks" and run low level bounties
 ```
 ## Purpose
-The purpose of this bot is to automatically pass the levels to level up your heros, win somes coins and do some campfire tasks
+The purpose of this bot is to automatically pass the bounty levels to level up your heros, win somes coins and complete campfire tasks.

-It started as a fork of (and a collaboration to) a previous project but after being the only dev and going with a different point of view, I decided to make a new project.

-(the purpose of the previous project was to autogroup heroes to level them up to 30)

-There is a branch main to use and a branch for dev with new features but not well tested.
+There is a branch [```main```](https://github.com/Efemache/Mercenaries-Farm-bot) to use daily and a branch [```dev2```](https://github.com/Efemache/Mercenaries-Farm-bot/tree/dev2) with new features but not well tested (and can be broke somtimes).

+If you only want a version working with the last Hearthstone patch, I recommend to use the [last tagged version](https://github.com/Efemache/Mercenaries-Farm-bot/tags).

 ## News & contact